yjin910/Technonia_i_app/TEMS/README.md

 1. Sign in

-The app will send GET request to the server.
+The app will send POST request to the server.
 The request will contain user's email address and password.

-    GET /login ?email={email}&pw={password}
+    POST /login
+    {
+        email: email_address
+        password: password
+    }

 The server will check if the given email address is registered.
 If so, the server will then check if the password is correct.